 Some female Basilisks can become aggressive while feeding, especially if they are kept with a male.
 They will try to eat the food before the male can get it.
 To make sure both get enough food, it’s best to feed your Basilisks separately.

 How Fast can Green Basilisk Run?

 Green Basilisks can run at speeds of up to 7 miles an hour.
 Their ability to run so fast helps them to walk on water and escape from predators.
 Because of this special ability to walk on water, they are also known as Jesus Christ lizards!

 They have long toes on the rear feet with thin webbing between their toes.
-The webbings can open up when they are on the water, giving their toes a larger surface area.
+The webbings can open up when they are on the water, giving their feet a larger surface area.
 As they start running they push water with the large surface area of their toes to create a tiny air pocket.
 These air pockets help keep them from falling into the water.

-Now this works as long as they can maintain their speed.
+This works as long as they can maintain their speed.
 Once they slow down, the Basilisks will sink into the water and start swimming.
 The good thing is they are good swimmers and can stay submerged in water for up to 10 minutes.

 Just like most reptiles, Green Basilisks shed their skin.
 The shedding is gradual and not all at once, like a snake.
 They will shed once every few months and should not need help.
 Keeping the temperature between 82 to 87°F and humidity between 55 to 75 percent will make their shedding easier.